 It has taken me to Europe several times following the trail of Chartiers, Pilleaus and false teeth.
 It has seen me fall in love with France and discover long-lost relatives.
 Watch this space for more books and articles.

 I am available to mentor creatives and ghostwrite for people who have a story to tell.

 A Path with Art

 I began my love affair with the French countryside in 2012 when I cycled for 16 days from Dijon and along the Vezelay route of the St Jacques Compostelle.
 But it was too fast.

-I squeezed in a sketchbook and watercolour pencils for my 2018 walk of the Chemin du Puy the results are available for purchase.
+For my 2018 walk I squeezed in a sketchbook and watercolour pencils on the Chemin du Puy.

 These walks are a balm for my soul, and I’ll will be releasing a travel memoir,